 No new applications are being accepted.

-The Business Recovery team aim to process around 600 to 800 applications each week with all 20,000 applications assessed by around October 2020.
+The Business Recovery team aim to process around 800 to 1,000 applications each week with all 20,000 applications assessed by the end of October 2020.

 For further enquiries please email the relevant email address and we will respond within two business days.